komrad36/CudaBoids/README.md

-# Boids_CUDA_GL
+# CudaBoids

- Please see screenshot examples in master branch 'Screenshots' folder!
+ See example screenshots in 'Screenshots' folder.

  Boids_CUDA_GL simulates bird ("boid"), fish, crowd, etc. flocking behavior, resulting in emergent properties.
-Uses CUDA for computation on the GPU and outputs pixels directly to an OpenGL texture with no memory transfer or CPU involvement whatsoever, showcasing CUDA-OpenGL interoperability, CUDA optimization techniques, HPC, numerical simulation, and event loops at extremely optimized performance.
-17,000 boids at 100 fps even on last-generation hardware is typical.
-This simulation is primarily tuned for aesthetics, not physical accuracy, although careful selection of parameters can produce very flock-like emergent behavior.
-The color of each boid is determined by its direction of travel.
+Uses CUDA for computation on the GPU and outputs pixels directly to an OpenGL texture with no memory transfer or CPU involvement for high performance.
+This simulation is primarily tuned for aesthetics, not physical accuracy, but careful selection of parameters can produce very flock-like emergent behavior.
+Simulation parameters can be adjusted at the top of CudaBoids.cu.
- Screen-wrapping, fullscreen, and spatial data structure storage for increased performance are all available as options and can be enabled and disabled as desired in params.h.
-Simulation parameters are also available.

  Requires GLEW (static), GLFW (static), and CUDA (dynamic).